Core Concepts of Rotation and Term-Limit Design

 Eligibility Exhaustion

-The point at which an eligibility regime withdraws authorization for an individual to continue holding a particular office after the maximum permissible accumulation of service has been reached.
+Eligibility exhaustion is the point at which an eligibility regime withdraws authorization for an individual to hold a particular office and does not permit restoration of that authorization.

 Durability of Eligibility Architecture